zepingyu0512/zepingyu0512.github.io/_pages/about.md

 # 📝 Research Interests

+My research aims to make LLMs interpretable at the token and neuron level, and to use this understanding to design more reliable and capable systems.

 **a) Mechanistic Interpretability and Diagnostic Analysis of LLMs**

-- VQALens: A system for diagnosing errors, shortcuts, and hallucinations. [[System Demo]](https://arxiv.org/pdf/2411.10950)
+- VQALens: Diagnosing errors, shortcuts, and hallucinations in MLLMs. [[System Demo]](https://arxiv.org/pdf/2411.10950)

-- Neuron-Level Attribution: Identifying important neurons for model diagnosis [[EMNLP 2024]](https://aclanthology.org/2024.emnlp-main.191.pdf)
+- Neuron-Level Attribution: Identifying important neurons for model diagnosis. [[EMNLP 2024]](https://aclanthology.org/2024.emnlp-main.191.pdf)

-- In-Context Learning Mechanisms: Understanding how LLMs perform ICL [[EMNLP 2024]](https://aclanthology.org/2024.emnlp-main.192.pdf)
+- In-Context Learning Mechanisms: Understanding how LLMs perform in-context learning. [[EMNLP 2024]](https://aclanthology.org/2024.emnlp-main.192.pdf)

 **b) Mechanism-Guided Improvement of LLM Capabilities**